1880: The story begins...

 Hollywood and Farmers Market have been best friends for 80 years.
 During a fundraiser for the Red Cross in 1936, many stars worked behind the counters at Farmers Market shops.
 Shirley Temple, the nation's top box office draw, drew a large and adoring crowd at Brock's Candies.

 Before the North Market was built, a collection of shops called The Dell stood just to the south.
 The beautiful Ava Gardner stopped by The Dell to try on summer hats.

 Marilyn Monroe Takes The Cake

-Marilyn Monroe, appearing as Miss Cheesecake of 1953, sliced away during her "inauguration" ceremony at Michael's Cheesecake with stall owner and former Polish diplomat Michael Gaszynski.
+Marilyn Monroe, appearing as Miss Cheesecake of 1953, showed her affection for Farmers Market at the grand opening of Michael's Cheesecake with stall owner and former Polish diplomat Michael Gaszynski.

 Mr. President, the Beatles, Mr. Sinatra